awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 When creating an alarm, select a period that is greater than or equal to the frequency of the metric to be monitored\.
 For example, basic monitoring for Amazon EC2 provides metrics for your instances every 5 minutes\.
 When setting an alarm on a basic monitoring metric, select a period of at least 300 seconds \(5 minutes\)\.
 Detailed monitoring for Amazon EC2 provides metrics for your instances every 1 minute\.
 When setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds \(1 minute\)\.

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
-For more information about high\-resolution metrics, see [Publish Custom Metrics](publishingMetrics.md)\.
+For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.

-For more information, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md) and [Create an Alarm from a Metric on a Graph](create_alarm_metric_graph.md)\.
+For more information, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md) and [Creating an Alarm from a Metric on a Graph](create_alarm_metric_graph.md)\.